 Several studies show how clearly affection boosts brain power.
 Child Trends, a non-profit research organization that focuses on improving the lives of children, explains that warmth and affection from parents to their children results in life-long positive outcomes such as higher self-esteem and fewer behavioral problems, which allows students to be cognitively and emotionally available for learning.
 (Schwartz, 2017)

 The loving touch of a parent is the ultimate calming agent and reduces anxiety.
 Hugging or even high-fiving your child before school is a way to increase their chances of having a positive day.
-This results in less altercations and an increased ability to focus.
+This results in fewer altercations and an increased ability to focus.
 My mother as it turns out, was on to something.

 AFFECTION AND TOUCH CAN ALSO HELP OLDER KIDS & TEENS